gstvalbuquerque/Facebook-Homepage/README.md

 # Facebook Homepage
- Project where I tried to recreate the Facebook Homepage
+ Project where I tried to recreate the Facebook Homepage using fundamentals of HTML and CSS